ccmbioinfo/stager/README.md

 ```bash
 docker-compose -p st2020test -f docker-compose.test.yaml up -d mysql minio
 ```
+This step is optional because the following steps will start these containers anyway.

 These containers do not have their ports exposed to the host like in development.
 To expose them to the host (perhaps you want to run Python in a virtualenv), add the